basilfx/Azure-EntityLocked/README.md

 The issue is under investigation, and more details can be found in [this issue](https://github.com/Azure/azure-functions-durable-extension/issues/1325).

+The easy fix was to change the orchestrator to a static function, so it is not dependent on any startup code.

 ## Reproduction steps
 * Start the function, locally.
 * Verify that it is running (it should log "Performing hard work")